Thearith/Holmusk-Backend-Challenge/README.md

 # Holmusk-Backend-Challenge

 Holmusk Daily allows you to search for food and their nutrient details in real time.
-Visit [http://tinyurl.com/holmusk-daily](http://tinyurl.com/holmusk-daily).

 Holmusk Daily's features include: